tarowatanabe/expgram/doc/expgram.py.rst

    - This will result in an indexed counts as *<output>.modified*.

-5. Estimate ngram language model and output as *<output>.lm*.
+5. Estimate ngram language model and output as *<output>.estimated*.

+6. Transform into backward trie structure for efficient quality, and output as *<output>.lm*

-6. Quantize estimated ngram language model and output as *<output>.lm.quantize*.
+7. Quantize estimated ngram language model and output as *<output>.lm.quantize*.

    -  We perofmr 8-bit quantization.